OctopusDeploy/blog/blog/2020-12/terraform-and-octopus-deploy-in-azure/index.md

 ![Infrastructure as code in Azure with Terraform and Octopus Deploy](infrastructure-as-code-terraform.png)

-Infrastructure developers write code to automate the process of configuring cloud and on-premises infrastructure, in this post, I should your how to use Terraform and Octopus Deploy to deploy services to Azure.
+Infrastructure developers write code to automate the process of configuring cloud and on-premises infrastructure, in this post, I show you how to use Terraform and Octopus Deploy to deploy services to Azure.

 ## Prerequisites